Queen Mary Global Excellence Scholarships (PG)

 - You must be eligible to pay overseas tuition fees.

-- This scheme is available only to students who apply for and enrol in a course taught in the Faculty of Science and Engineering in the 2020/21 academic year.
+- This scheme is available only to students who apply for and enrol in a course taught in the Faculty of Science and Engineering in the 2021/22 academic year.
+Students who decide to defer their place to a future intake may risk losing their scholarship.

 - You must not be in receipt of any other University scholarship or full-fee scholarship from any other source.